kimgh06/minesweeper-client/src/guide/en/of_contribute/how_to_render.md

 Once all properties are cached, set the loading state to `false` and render the tiles on the tile canvas.
 Rendering will depend on properties such as tile map, tile size, cursor positions, click position, color, and zoom.

-The tile canvas would be rendered using CanvasRenderingContext2D refer to Cached Path2D Objects.
+The tile canvas is rendered based on CanvasRenderingContext2D refer to Cached Path2D Objects.

 Example:
 ```tsx